 As long as Curve remains important in DeFi, then Convex will be important.

 If Curve is the backbone of DeFi, and Convex controls Curve… then Convex is the most powerful protocol in the DeFi ecosystem and essentially controls the liquidity of stablecoins.
 With the US government now discussing regulations as stablecoins are more widely accepted, this is very bullish for the curve ecosystem as a whole.

-$CVX is still not listed on any major exchanges, meaning the only people able to take advantage are those that are already comfortable in DeFi.
-We’re still early and as more and more CRV gets locked in the Convex smart contracts, the more valuable and powerful the project becomes.
+$CVX is still not listed on any major exchanges, meaning the only people able to take advantage are those who are already comfortable in DeFi.
+We’re still early and as more and more CRVs get locked in the Convex smart contracts, the more valuable and powerful the project becomes.

-Given Convex controls Curve (20 Billion TVL and growing) it’s a no brainer.
+Given Convex controls Curve (20 Billion TVL and growing) it’s a no-brainer.
 Even if everyone pulled their liquidity tokens and CRV out of Convex the CRV they have already locked will be extremely influential.
-Not to mention that you can make income thru bribes as well as token appreciation.
+Not to mention that you can make income through bribes as well as token appreciation.

 Additionally, given the rise of stablecoins and the regulation being proposed in the space, that makes me bullish on Curve.
 On top of that with Curve V3 coming shortly which will allow for more volatile swaps it could get even bigger.